labscript-suite/labscript-suite/docs/source/main.md

 ___

 The _labscript suite_ is a powerful and extensible framework for experiment [composition](https://github.com/labscript-suite/labscript), [control](https://github.com/labscript-suite/runmanager), [execution](https://github.com/labscript-suite/blacs), and [analysis](https://github.com/labscript-suite/lyse).
-Developed for quantum science and quantum engineering, from laboratory to in-field devices.
-Applicable to optics, microscopy, materials engineering, biophysics, and any application predicated on the repetition of parameterised, hardware-timed experiments.
+Developed for quantum science and quantum engineering; deployable in laboratory and in-field devices.
+Also applicable to optics, microscopy, materials engineering, biophysics, and any application predicated on the repetition of parameterised, hardware-timed experiments.

 ## Features